tukiains/swirlab/README.md

 swirlab uses MCMC Matlab toolbox by Marko Laine.
 It is available at: http://helios.fmi.fi/~lainema/

-Check test_ch4_retrieval.m.
-It is an simple example how to run swirlab.
+test_ch4_retrieval.m is a simple example how to run swirlab.